ln-markets/docs.lnmarkets.com/src/faq/app.md

 No email or private data is required to access LN Markets.

-There are four methods to connect to LN Markets:
+There are various methods to connect to LN Markets:

 - Sign in with LNURL: instant with any wallet which supports [lnurl-auth](https://github.com/fiatjaf/awesome-lnurl#wallets) like [Phoenix](https://phoenix.acinq.co/), [Breez](https://breez.technology/), etc. This is a seamless and efficient way to log in and trade on LN Markets: your wallet can sign a message with its Private Key.
 Hence, identification can be done just with your wallet’s Public Key and no other information is needed.